 I could write a whole post on how the Sixth Doctor was different from previous Doctors.
 In fact, I did.

 Colin Baker was cast as the Doctor for the show’s 22nd season (and one episode of the 21st), during which time the writers tried to shake up a few aspects of the character.
 The audience reaction was mixed, but largely positive.
-But Michael Grade, ever determined to kill the show dead, made Colin Baker into the only actor to have ever been fired from the role as the Doctor before recasting him with a children’s entertainer who had limited acting experience.
+But Michael Grade, ever determined to kill the show dead, made Colin Baker into the only actor to have ever been fired from the role as the Doctor, with the role being recast with someone who was essentially a vaudeville entertainer with relatively limited acting credits.

 Step 5: Coronation Street